Framework List

 Automatic conversion

-We could not find a plugin that converts the image to other sizes and formats, such as AVIF, to match the client's device.
+To this date, no framework plugin reliably converts the image to other sizes and formats, such as AVIF, to match the client's device.
 Node.JS library Sharp implemented AVIF support, which might be a good choice for you.
-Have you ever encountered such a plugin?
-Have you had any good or bad experiences with it?
-Please let us know so we can complete this article.
+Next.JS offers automatic image optimization.